The Archive

 Colin

-The Green Moon festival had a totally different vibe to the Bleu Moon , it was far more spiritually militant and drew devotees of Anarchy, Witchcraft, Christianity, Divine Light, to mention but a few.
+The Green Moon festival had a totally different vibe to the Blue Moon , it was far more spiritually militant and drew devotees of Anarchy, Witchcraft, Christianity, Divine Light, to mention but a few.
 The vibe was different, not so peaceful but possibly more stimulating, as was the storm that brought it to an end.
 The hail stones were as big as marbles and they collapsed many of the tents.
 I was in one of the cafe tents and the sound was awesome.

 Trevor Reed